Below is a collection of academic terms you are likely to come across as you register for courses

 A section is an individual offering of a course.
 Some courses offer more than one section at different times to keep class sizes small and allow for flexibility in scheduling.
 Different sections of the same class are indicated by letters at the end of the course number (e.g. ENGL 1201-A, ENGL 1201-B).
 Multiple lab/tutorial sections are indicated by numbers (e.g. PSYC 220L-1, PSYC 220L-2).

-A lab/tutorial is an additional mandatory session (normally one per week) outside of the regular class time which primarily serves to divide the class into smaller groups for more focused instruction, course work or discussion.
+A lab/tutorial is an additional mandatory session (normally one per week) outside of the regular class time which primarily serves to divide the class into smaller groups for more focused instruction, different types of course work or group discussion.
 Use the academic timetable to determine if a course has a lab or tutorial; within the course number you will read ‘L’ (e.g. ANTH 101L 1, Lab: Intro to Anthropology).
 You will be required to register for a course and its lab/tutorial separately but at the same time.

 A prerequisite course is one that must be successfully completed before you begin a second course (e.g. ECON 1001 is a prerequisite for ECON 2001), and has to be completed with a letter grade of C- or above.
+The prerequisite course gives you the knowledge you need to succeed in the next, associated course.

 A Cross-listed course is a course listed for credit under more than one discipline.
 The course may only be taken once for credit.
 For example, Greece and Rome: The Foundations of Western Civilization is listed as HIST 1631 and CLAS 1631.